rbtylee/tutorial-jsonc/tutorial/edit.md

 Problem:

 1. Look over the _*json_object.h*_ header file or the documentation for other functions of the form: json\_object\_set\_* for the remaining JSON types.
-Write some sample code and if need sample JSON files, shwing how to use a few of these not adressed here.
+Write some sample code and if necessary a sample JSON files, showing how to use a few of these not adressed here.

 2. What happens if the order of _*spouse*_ is not at the end of the JSON?